paulcbogdan/paulcbogdan.github.io/_pages/about.md

 I am currently doing research on AI safety and interpreting LLMs.

-I previously completed a postdoc at Duke University, focusing on how the brain encodes information.
-Before that, I finished a PhD in cognitive neuroscience at the University of Illinois, largely studying statistical methodology, memory, and social decision-making.
-Of my past projects, the one that received the most attention is a <a href="../assets/pdf/Bogdan_2025_AMPPS_Psych_Changed_Replication.pdf">meta-science study</a> examining trends in statistical robustness in psychology from 2004 to 2024 (see <a href="meganal/index.html">Meganalysis</a>).
-The theoretical work I am most proud of is this <a href="../assets/pdf/SOPE_manuscript.pdf">unpublished piece</a>, which tries to unify moral judgment and behavioral economics research on how people evaluate and respond to others' behavior.
+I previously did a postdoc at Duke University, focusing on how the brain encodes information.
+Before that, I finished a PhD at the University of Illinois, studying statistical methods, memory, and social decision-making.
+My most notable project was a <a href="../assets/pdf/Bogdan_2025_AMPPS_Psych_Changed_Replication.pdf">meta-science study</a> on statistical robustness in psychology from 2004 to 2024 (see <a href="meganal/index.html">Meganalysis</a>).
+My favorite theoretical work was this <a href="../assets/pdf/SOPE_manuscript.pdf">unpublished piece</a>, which tries to unify research on how people evaluate and respond to others' behavior.

 Outside of work, I enjoy sports.
 My favorite teams are the hopeless Chicago Bears and the hopeful Illini basketball team.
 I also like leisurely data science projects, such as <a href="https://fansided.com/2022/05/12/nba-fanbase-saltiest-analyzing-reddit-posts/">these</a> <a href="https://fansided.com/2022/08/25/saltiest-nfl-fanbase-analyzing-reddit/">two</a> analyses of fan sentiment after wins and losses.